aisingapore/PeekingDuck/docs/node_data_glossary.md

 # add other configs
 ```

-This is the config file for model.yolo.
+This is the config file for `model.yolo`.

 ```
 input: ["img"]